 c) Weed Control in the Main Field;

-1)The surface of the soil should not be dry after the transplanting so that the performance of the pre-emergence herbicide may not get deteriorate
+1)The surface of the soil should not be dry after transplanting, so that the performance of the pre-emergence herbicide may not deteriorate

-3) Rotatory/ Push weeder can be used to control the weeds at the 3-4 leaf stages after that fill the field with water one day later so that uprooted weeds could not get recovered.
+3) A rotary/push weeder can be used to control the weeds at the 3-4 leaf stages after that fill the field with water one day later so that uprooted weeds cannot recover.

 4) Hand weeding is required till the canopy closes